derek-knox/Coding-For-Designers/book/Structure Style Behavior/Behavior.md

 Behavior, as previously mentioned, is where the structural building blocks in combination with their adornments *react*.
 They react to interaction, the environment, and ultimately time.
 Behavior enables one or more building blocks and one or more adornments to change in time.
 These changes manifest in an infinite amount of ways.

-The possible behavior(s), and their respective ease of application, is contextual.
+The possible behaviors, and their respective ease of application, is contextual.
 In the context of 2D with the web platform, behavior is applied via JavaScript code.
 In the context of 3D and Unity, behavior is applied via C# code.
 Each coding language, in conjunction with each platform’s authoring tools, provide ways to help you apply certain behavior.
-For example, Unity with C# provide simple ways (compared to the web and JavaScript) to apply behavior in 3D space.
+For example, Unity with C# provides simple ways (compared to the web and JavaScript) to apply behavior in 3D space.

-Behavior(s) may be different depending on the context, but their fundamental purpose remains constant.
+Behaviors may be different depending on the context, but their fundamental purpose remains constant.
 Behavior brings life to a design.
 It does so in the form of interactivity, motion, and/or logic.
 For example, a design with behavior may manifest as a creative authoring environment, an entertaining animation, or a mission critical tool.
 The manifestations are endless and limited only by your imagination.

 Let’s explore some specific applications of behavior by building off the previous structure and style examples.